philnewm/blog-articles/ansible/molecule_getting_started/ansible_molecule_using_vagrant_and_virtualbox.md

 ln: true
 ```

-For now we'll just go with the *default* scenario to keep it simple.
+For now, we'll just go with the *default* scenario to keep it simple.
 Now you got a "molecule" directory inside the role containing a bunch of default .yml files.

 ```code title="Role Structure"